 * Imports +6.5% y/y in Dec vs +5% poll forecast

-* 2020 trade performance robust despite pandemic disruptions (Updates with more context, analyst quotes)
+* 2020 trade performance robust despite pandemic disruptions (Adds details, background)

-Exports rose 18.1% in December from a year earlier, slowing from a 21.1% jump in November but beating expectations for a 15% rise.
-Imports increased 6.5% year-on-year last month, topping a 5% forecast and picking up pace from November's 4.5% growth.
+Exports rose 18.1% in December from a year earlier, slowing from a 21.1% jump in November.
+Analysts in a Reuters poll had expected exports to grow 15% year-on-year last month.

-But some worry a rise in raw material prices and in the yuan could squeeze exporters' profits.
-The onshore yuan jumped 6.7% in 2020 -- its first annual rise in three years.
+But there are some concerns that a rise in raw material prices and a recent rally in the local currency could squeeze exporters' profits.
+The onshore yuan strengthened 6.7% in 2020 -- its first annual rise in three years.

-China posted a trade surplus of $78.17 billion in December -- the highest reading on Refinitiv records going back to 2007.
+China posted a trade surplus of $78.17 billion in December.
 Analysts in the poll had expected the trade surplus to narrow to $72.35 billion from $75.40 billion in November.